Debt collectors: Know your rights

 collectors repeatedly text and phone individuals, and sometimes at work, about

-repayment," emailed Jane Tully, head of insight and engagement at the Money
+repayment," Jane Tully, head of insight and engagement at the Money

-Advice Trust, in response to questions.
+Advice Trust, said in an emailed response to questions.
 "While it is not unreasonable to expect

 some communication from a debt collector if there is an amount owing, all